bernie-skipole/indipydriver/docs/source/usage/example1.rst

         asyncio.run(driver.asyncrun())

-The driver asyncrun() method gathers several tasks to receive, parse and transmit the INDI protocol, including the hardware coroutine which uses your objects to control your hardware.
+The driver asyncrun() method gathers several tasks to receive, parse and transmit the INDI protocol, including the hardware coroutine method which uses your objects to control your hardware.